Lark-Base-Team/js-sdk-docs/docs/en/api/base.md

 }
 const hasPermission = await base.getPermission(params);
 ```
-In this example, we pass in the `entity` to specify that we want to query field permissions, `params` is used to specify the field we want to check, and `type` is the type of permission we want to check (in this case, editable permission).
+In this example, we pass in the `entity` to specify that we want to query field permissions, `param` is used to specify the field we want to check, and `type` is the type of permission we want to check (in this case, editable permission).

 ## isEditable
 ```typescript